RasmussenLab/PlasMAAG/reproducibility.md

  ref_airways_scapp= open(i -> Reference(i), ref_f)
  Binning("scapp_Airways/cycles_clusters.tsv",ref_airways_scapp,binsplit_separator="C",filter_genomes=is_plasmid)
  ```
- count the number of plasmid reconstructed from the SCAPP cycles, the number reported is the HQ bins, which should be somewhere around 254.
+ count the number of plasmid bins reconstructed from the SCAPP cycles, the number reported is the HQ bins, which should be somewhere around 254.

 # Figure 4.B